BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_2__Interlude_Using_JQ.md

 6.61000000
 ```

-## Use JQ to Display Multiple JSON Object Values by Multiple Keys
+## Use JQ to Display Multiple JSON Object Values in an Array by Multiple Keys

 **Usage Example:** _List usage information for all UTXOs._

-JQ is great for capturing individual elements from JSON objects and arrays, and placing those elements into variables.
+JQ is great for capturing individual elements from JSON objects and arrays and placing those elements into variables.
 That will be its prime use in future sections.
-However, it can also be used to cut down huge amounts of information into reasonable amounts of information.
+However, it can also be used to cut down huge amounts of information output by `bitcoin-cli` into reasonable amounts of information.

+The following shows you the most important information on your UTXOs:
 ```
 $ bitcoin-cli listunspent | jq -r '.[] | .txid, .vout, .amount'
 2b5f5798359e0e23e02764588166f222d4ce056419dec83c743b72aad171d708